Voluntary Payments & Property Taxes

 Benefits of a Knowledge-Based Economy

-- Brown attracted and spent nearly $170 million on research in 2011, making it the leading center of scientific research and development in Rhode Island.
+- Over the past five years Brown has attracted and spent over $164 million per year on research, making it the leading center of scientific research and development in Rhode Island.

 - The Knowledge-Based Economy brings jobs, expertise, and will provide for a secure economic future.